Include Patterns

 cvt.**.ascb **

-When using the Shell Interface for CBXP, ensure that Include Patterns that contain Wildcards are surrounded with quotes.
+When using the CLI Interface for CBXP, ensure that Include Patterns that contain Wildcards are surrounded with quotes.

-Include Patterns provide a method for including Additional Control Blocks that can be found from the Root Control Block being extracted.
+Include Patterns provide a method for including Additional Control Blocks that can be found from the Root Control Block being extracted when extracting control block data from Live Memory.

 Include Pattern Basics